crowdagger/caribon/README.md

   second reason is that for some languages (currently only french and english), Caribon provides a default list of words to ignore for repetition counting (e.g. in english "it", "a" and so on are on it) to avoid cluttering the result file.
+It is possible to disable stemming by using "no_stemmer" instead of a language.
+This isn't really advised, but it might be useful if you want to try Caribon on a language that isn't implemented.
 * `--list-languages` prints the list of languages supported by the stemming library.